 The identifiers of SRA data, genome assemblies and annotations are provided on the zenodo archive, in the file data/Data1_supp.tab.
 We added a sentence in the 'Data and code availability' section (line 599) to mention this point, and to give a brief description of the main content of this archive.
 As suggested by the referee we extensively completed the README.md file.
 The changes mentioned did make it easier to work out the process followed, but it was more time-consuming than necessary (esp. for the review process).
-My main concern regarding the methods is the process whereby sequence data from a large number of sources was selected and then converted to estimates of alternative splicing.
+My main concern regarding the methods, is the process whereby sequence data from a large number of sources was selected and then converted to estimates of alternative splicing.
 The process followed is found in the "pipelines/SV pipeline" directory as indicated in the README.md file.

 This directory contains a number of shell, perl, python and R scripts in addition to a Snakefile, but does not have much description as to the order of execution of the scripts.
-Most of the scripts are (not surprisingly) called by snakemake reading dependency information from the included Snakefile.
+Most of the scripts are (not surprisingly) called by snakemake reading dependancy information from the included Snakefile.
 However, the snakemake command is itself called by the launch.sh command.
-The launch.sh script is an interactive script that takes 5 arguments which are used to define directory and determine whether run the structures to to data_source_generator.R script and provides arguments to snakemake.
+The launch.sh script is an interactive script that takes 5 arguments which are used to define directory structures and to determine whether to run the data_source_generator.R script and provides arguments to snakemake.

-One of the arguments to launch.sh is the name of an Excel file that it appears should contain SRA identifiers for a number of species (one per worksheet?) that are used in the downstream analyses.
+One of the arguments to launch.sh is the name of an Excel file that it appears should contain SRA identifiers for a number of species (one per work-sheet?) that are used in the downstream analyses.
 This Excel file (or files) is not provided but it would seem possible to create it from the data provided in data/Data1_supp.tab.
-However, it would certainly be more convenient for this Excel data to be included as it would make it far simpler to recreate and or mod ify the analyses carried out.
+However, it would certainly be more convenient for this Excel data to be included as it would make it far simpler to recreate and or modify the analyses carried out.
 It would also be sufficient to include a description of the requirements of these files (i.e. the columns that should be present).
-The remaining procedure is defined by Snakefile rules that either make use of the scripts in the same directory or call relatively well known programs (eg. hisat2).
-In some cases the versions of the programs run (eg. hisat2) are clear, but in other cases I am unable to find these (eg. kallisto).